Pot metal: Metallurgy

 There is no metallurgical standard for pot metal.
-Common metals in pot metal include zinc, lead, copper, tin, magnesium, aluminum, iron, and cadmium.
+Common metals in pot metal include zinc, lead, copper, tin, magnesium, aluminium, iron, and cadmium.
 The primary advantage of pot metal is that it is quick and easy to cast.
 Because of its low melting temperature, it requires no sophisticated foundry equipment or specialized molds.
 Manufacturers sometimes use it to experiment with molds and ideas (e.g., prototypes) before casting final products in a higher quality alloy.

 Depending on the exact metals "thrown into the pot", pot metal can become unstable over time, as it has a tendency to bend, distort, crack, shatter, and pit with age.
 The low boiling point of zinc and fast cooling of newly cast parts often trap air bubbles within the cast part, weakening it.
 Many components common in pot metal are susceptible to corrosion from airborne acids and other contaminants, and internal corrosion of the metal often causes decorative plating to flake off.
 Pot metal is not easily glued, soldered, or welded.

 In the late nineteenth century, pot metal referred specifically to a copper alloy that was primarily alloyed with lead.
 Mixtures of 67% copper with 29% lead and 4% antimony and another one of 80% copper with 20% lead were common formulations.

 The primary component of pot metal is zinc, but often the caster adds other metals to the mix to strengthen the cast part, improve flow of the molten metal, or to reduce cost.
 With a low melting point of 420 °C (786 °F), zinc is often alloyed with other metals including lead, tin, aluminium, and copper.